Erskine Bowles: University of North Carolina

+Bowles-Simpson commission

 Bowles was appointed in 2010 to co-chair President Barack Obama's National Commission on Fiscal Responsibility and Reform with Alan K. Simpson.
 The commission deadlocked, and the co-chairs' report on a policy for budget deficit reduction was not adopted by the Obama administration.
 Surprised by the rejection, Bowles later stated he believed that Obama decided to abandon the report and let [incoming House Budget Chairman] Paul Ryan go first, and then he would look like the sensible guy in the game, based on advice from his political advisers and over the objections of his economic team.